dji-sdk/Payload-SDK-Doc/source/tutorial/data-transmission.md

 keywords: [Payload SDK, Data Transmission]
 ---
 > **NOTE**
-> * This article is **machine-translated**.
+> * This article is **Machine-Translated**.
 If you have any questions about this article, please send an <a href="mailto:dev@dji.com">E-mail </a>to DJI, we will correct it in time.
 DJI appreciates your support and attention.
 > * The Mobile APP is DJI Pilot or a Mobile APP developed by MSDK.
 > * The Payload is a device developed by PSDK.
 > * The onboard computer is a computing device, such as Manifold, running a drone control program based on OSDK.